 "We are doing OK."

-Fenwick said there were a few farms affected but she hadn’t heard they wanted to move stock at this stage.
+Fenwick said while there were a few farms affected, she hadn’t heard they were wanting to move stock at this stage.

 – LDR is local body journalism co-funded by RNZ and NZ On Air.